 Geologic Materials Center - General Information

-DGGS managers, working with others in the Department of Natural Resources, the Department of Administration, ECI/Hyer Inc., and GMC staff, are working on preparations to relocate the current collection, with a planned opening date in September.
+DGGS managers, working with others in the Department of Natural Resources, the Department of Administration, ECI/Hyer Inc., and GMC staff, have been working on preparations to relocate the current collection, with a planned opening date in September.
 However, a quality control issue related to the installation of the new shelving has caused a 2- to 6-month delay in the moving schedule.
 Consequently, the opening date for the new facility has also been postponed.

 The Alaska GMC, located in Eagle River, is the central repository in which geologic materials collected from Alaska are cataloged, stored, and studied.
 The center is permanently maintained and managed by the State of Alaska with support from cooperating government agencies that include the USBLM, USGS, USBOEM, AOGCC and private industry.